Sequoia and Kings Canyon National Parks

 Kings Canyon (the canyon itself, not the whole park) is another major attraction.
 The canyon doesn't have quite the same scenic majesty as Yosemite Valley — it lacks the sheer vertical granite walls, the dramatic waterfalls, and the lushly-wooded valley floor — but it also doesn't have any of Yosemite's crowds and it's not at all touristy.
 With a few exceptions, on most of the area's trails it practically feels like you have the canyon to yourself.

 The best time to visit the parks is from July through October.
 Temperatures are usually in the mid-70s, perfect for hiking, during these months, although some of the higher-elevation trails can still be covered with snow well into August.
 It's common to hear rumbles of thunder in the summer and to see dark clouds building up over the peaks, but less common to actually get rained on.
 July is the most attractive month, with lots of wildflowers blooming (especially the purple lupines that grow among the sequoias), but on the other hand it also has the most bugs.
 Bug repellent is absolutely essential in July and August but unnecessary by October.
+It's possible to visit the Giant Forest and Grant Grove in the winter, but the road between them is closed.

 Giant Sequoia National Monument